OLED: It's an acronym you've probably heard before as the next up-and-coming television technology, but might know little, if anything, about.

 For years there was a question mark about longevity of OLED panels, while production lines have been impossible to make profitable due to high failure rates.
 But years of innovation from companies like LG and Samsung have not only made it easier to create OLED TVs, but much more affordable, too.

 What are the advantages of OLED?

-How slim is OLED TV?
+How slim are OLED TVs?

-Which OLED TVs are coming out soon?
+Which OLED TVs are out now?

 Are Samsung and LG's OLED TVs exactly the same?

 No. Samsung uses 'Super OLED' tech while LG describes its take on OLED as the less catchy '4-Colour Pixels and Colour Refiner'.
 LG's take on OLED adds a fourth pixel - white - to the traditional RGB colour mix (a bit like Sharp's Quattron TVs), but also needs a colour filter.
 Samsung claims that it's Super OLED tech, which doesn't use a filter, is superior.

 Both high-end LG TVs and the Samsung OLED S9C are 3D.
 (Samsung's uses Active Shutter tech, while LG uses its passive Cinema 3D system.)
 Though not surprisingly, neither brand wants to blow the slim depth that OLED offers.
 Samsung is including a separate connections box that will also include the power supply.